MikeHopley/ftl-ships-strategy/index.md

 Sector 1 distress beacons are worth visiting.
 You have a clone bay, plus blue options from the Engi (good) and teleporter (okay).

-### Balance Mod

-Emergency Respirators sell for just 12 scrap, so you might want to keep them a bit longer.
-Advanced Flak can distract defence drones, letting hacking sneak past.

 ## Crystal A

-The starting weapons can handle two-shield enemies, so get shields-3, shields-4, then look for a weapon.
+Typically rush shields, then look for a weapon.
+You have a lot to sell, however, and a 2-point weapons buffer for the Heavy Crystal gives some safety.
+Consider delaying shield upgrades if you see an early store.

 If weapons are thin, seriously consider a teleporter.
 Two Crystal crew make a strong boarding party.
 Each lockdown lasts 12 seconds; when enemies have two crew, you break 3 weapons bars in ~19 seconds.
 You can break weapons faster/more by adding mind control, hacking, upgrading teleporter, or just using your weapons.

 Crystal weapons are powerful (early on) but slow, and don’t play nicely with beams.
 Defence drones shoot them down!
 Depending on setup, both weapons can be kept until the end of the game; but Heavy Crystal is the better one.